abhinavk99/jikanpy/V4_upgrade_changes.md

 	- New: `Last-Modified` details the cache set date
 	- New: `X-Request-Fingerprint` details the unique request fingerprint

-- Responses are now wrapped in a single key dict: {'data' : usual_response}
+- Responses are now wrapped in a single key-dict: {'data' : usual_response}
 - `/character` endpoint is now `/characters`
 - `/anime/{id}/episodes` now returns a `List[dict]` object for episodes
 	- `page` parameter should probably be re-worked.
 Url it constructs now gets that number episode